-Extracting the various pieces of information described above from gotstate requires some auxiliary functions, which are defined in Figure 4.
+Extracting the various pieces of information described above from gotstate requires some auxiliary functions, which are defined in Figure 8.
 Namely, let Y be a value of the type recorded in the gotstate component.
 Then knowncontent(Y) contains all the (label, value) pairs in the summaries recorded in Y. Also, maxprimary(Y) is the greatest view identifier of an established primary appearing in any of the summaries, reps(Y) denotes the set of members that know of this view, and chosenrep(Y) is some consistently-chosen element of this set.
-(Any method can be used to select the particular representative, as long as all processors select the same one from identical information; for example, they could choose the representative with the highest processor id, or the one with the shortest or longest order sequence.)
-Now shortorder is the order of the chosen representative; this is the order adopted in a nonprimary view, as described above.
+(Any method can be used to select the particular representative, as long as all processors select the same one from identical information; for example, they could choose the representative with the highest processor id, or the one whose order sequence is extreme in some total order on sequences.)
+Now shortorder is the order of the chosen representative; this is the order adopted in a non-primary view, as described above.
 And fullorder consists of shortorder(Y) followed by the remaining elements of knowncontent(Y), in label order; this is the order adopted in a primary view.
 We also define maxnextconfirm(Y) to be the highest among the reported nextconfirm values in the exchanged state.

 At this point, the first phase of recovery is completed, and normal processing of new client messages is allowed to resume.
-However, for a primary view, there is a second phase of recovery, which involves collecting the VS safe indications for the state-exchange messages. $VStoTO_p$ remembers these indications in a variable safe-exch.
+For a primary view, the second phase of recovery involves collecting the VS safe indications for the state-exchange messages. $VStoTO_p$ remembers these indications in a variable safe-exch.
 This phase may overlap with the summary collection phase.
 Once the state exchange is safe, all labels used in the exchange are marked as safe, and all associated messages are confirmed just as they would be in normal processing.
-For a non-primary view, there is no second phase of recovery, i.e., the safe indications are ignored.
+For a non-primary view, in the second phase of recovery the safe indications are ignored.